Quantile tomography: using quantiles with multivariate data

-The case of extreme quantiles is the one where the need for other than empirical estimators of population quantiles is demonstrated very noticeably.
-If, say, $100$ observations are available, then their maximum, the $p$-th empirical quantile for any $p > 0.99$, may not be found satisfactory for estimating a threshold with exceedance probability less than, say, $0.001$.
+The first application is to extreme quantiles.
+It is apparent that this type of analysis calls for other than empirical estimators of population quantiles: if , say, $100$ observations are available, then their maximum, the $p$-th empirical quantile for any $p > 0.99$, may not be found satisfactory for estimating a threshold with exceedance probability less than, say, $0.001$.
+This is well known, and this paper neither proposes any new take on the subject, nor sides with any of the approaches that can be found in \citet{BeiGoeTeu04}, \citet{ReiTho07}, \citet{Res07}, and the references given there.
+Our only message here is that once the problem is satisfactorily handled in the univariate case, the directional philosophy allows for an immediate extension to the multivariate setting.
+The result can be seen in the left panel of Figure~\ref{f:12}.

-Various approaches to deal with this situation can be found in the books of \citet{BeiGoeTeu04}, \citet{ReiTho07}, \citet{Res07}, and the references given there.
-We do not have a particular preference for any of the methods proposed in that literature, and, being focused on the use of quantiles for multivariate data, we rather opportunistically chose from those with more nonparametric flavor the one we found implemented as the R package \verb|evir| \citep{McNSte07}.
-That is, other approaches to extreme quantile estimation could and should be considered as well---as soon as they are implemented, they will fit our directional quantile scheme in the same vein.

-The result can be seen in Figure~\ref{f:12}.
 The estimated extreme quantiles, for $p=10^{-6}$, $10^{-5}$, $10^{-4}$, and $2 \times 10^{-4}$ are confronted with the convex hull of the data, the empirical estimate for any $p \leq (2.33)10^{-4}$.
 The plot seems to provide some information about the extent of extremality of the points labeled by 3110 and 4238; a closer inspection reveals that 3110 lies on the ($2 \times 10^{-3}$)-th directional quantile envelope, while 4238 on the ($10^{-6}$)-th one.
-The real worth of this information is closely related to the same question regarding estimated extreme quantiles in the univariate case; nevertheless, if the pertinent discussion concludes favorably for some univariate alternative, then our methodology provides its viable multivariate extension.
+The real worth of this information crucially depends on the properties of the estimates of extreme quantiles in the univariate case; in this particular case we chose those we found in the R package \verb|evir| \citep{McNSte07}, due to their nonparametric flavor and ready availability of the implementation.